putssander/medstruct-config/README.md

 **Mentions containing uncertainty are detected and not used for classification!**

-Configuration of synonyms and context is included for English and Dutch, but should always be validated for your site.
+Configuration of synonyms and context is included for English and Dutch, but should always be validated for your corpus.
 Reported scores are based on the use of a sectionizer, depending on the structure of your reports, a sectionizer has to be reimplemented.

 ### 1. Requirements